The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy

-There is a little bit of prep to making potato salad from scratch, like chopping ingredients and boiling potatoes, but even with these steps this comes together very simply.
+There is a little bit of prep to making potato salad from scratch, like chopping ingredients and boiling potatoes, but even so this comes together very simply.
 I recommend preparing boiled eggs a day ahead so they are ready to be peeled and chopped.
 Maybe even go ahead and chop the celery, onions and pickles while the eggs are boiling so they're ready the day you make the potato salad, too!

 - Boil potatoes in large pot of water.

 - Mix warm potatoes with vinegar with salt and pepper.

 - Combine mayonnaise, mustard, celery seed.